Your Italian Wedding in Tuscany

 Weddings in St Mark’s English Church Florence

 If you are thinking of getting married in Italy, then we can help.
-We are experts in supporting people who want Church of England ceremonies in Florence, one of the most beautiful cities in Europe.
+We are experts in supporting people who want Church of England ceremonies in Florence, one of the most beautiful and romantic cities in the world.

-We offer our warmest congratulations to you both in deciding to take this step as a couple!
-Many people are understandably overwhelmed by the thought of planning such a big occasion, but in our Chaplaincy we will ensure that you have all the support you need and by the way, you don’t both need to be Anglican!
+So, first of all, we offer our warmest congratulations to you both in deciding to take this step as a couple!
+Many people are understandably overwhelmed by the thought of planning such a big occasion, but in our Chaplaincy we will ensure that you have all the support you need — and by the way, you don’t both need to be Anglican!

 Timing your Italian Wedding

-Secondly, this period of notice ensures that there is enough time to plan for your special day.
-The service is bespoke – it can be designed with you to reflect your relationship.
+Secondly, this period of notice ensures that there is enough time to plan for your special day, ensuring a truly memorable day.

-St Mark’s Florence has enviable musical resources.
-In addition to some fine concert instruments, including Organ and Grand Piano, we have our own resident opera company, choir, and access to a complete orchestra.
+St Mark’s Florence has enviable musical resources to offer, including the Choir, Organ, and historic Bechstein grand piano.
 Many people today still enjoy organ music and traditional hymns, but there is a vast range of choice available to you.
 For example, chamber groups, piano and voice arias or solo instrumentalists.
 You can be as creative as you want.
 If there is a particular piece of music you know, it can be performed here live.

 Marriage in Other Places of Worship

-Getting married in Italy does not just mean the city of Florence itself and the Chaplain is happy to travel to other churches or chapels that are consecrated for Christian worship.
+Getting married in Tuscany does not restrict you to the city of Florence.
+The Chaplain is happy to travel to other churches or chapels in Tuscany and Emilia Romagna that are consecrated for Christian worship.
 It is important, however, to obtain the necessary permissions and to make clear that the ceremony would be conducted according to the rites of the Church of England.
-However, so many beautiful villas in Tuscany, which have their own chapels, are also locations for marriage and these are another option to consider carefully.
+There are also many beautiful villas in Tuscany and Emilia Romagna with their own chapels and these are another option to consider carefully.

 The Chapel of St Thomas the Apostle, Villa Montalbano